joshbmarshall/payum_paypal_rest/README.md

 // using shortcut
 if ($status->isNew() || $status->isCaptured() || $status->isAuthorized()) {
     // success
 } elseif ($status->isPending()) {
     // most likely success, but you have to wait for a push notification.
 } elseif ($status->isFailed() || $status->isCanceled()) {
     // the payment has failed or user canceled it.
 }
 ```

 ## License

-Payum Laybuy is released under the [MIT License](LICENSE).
+Payum PayPal Rest is released under the [MIT License](LICENSE).